Scoring Methodology

 - 6

-Write up the evidence summary from primary research and compile the full scorecard page.
+Write the evidence summary from primary research, rank products by execution score, and publish the complete scorecard page.

 Our Independence Guarantee

-Affiliate relationships never influence our scores.
+Affiliate relationships never influence scores.
 We earn commissions when you purchase through our links, but every product is scored using the same rubric regardless of whether we have an affiliate relationship with the brand.
-Many of our highest-scored products are from brands we have no affiliate relationship with.
+Many of our highest-scored products are from brands we have no affiliate relationship with at all.

 If we discover an error in our scoring, we update the page and note the correction.
-Our goal is accuracy, not selling supplements.
-If a supplement doesn't work, we'll tell you.
-If a popular product is overpriced or underdosed, we'll say that too.
+If a supplement does not work, we say so.
+If a popular product is overpriced or underdosed, we say that too.
+The methodology exists to protect readers, not brands.